EliAndrewC/l7r/setting/l7r.md

 - **A disgraced and cowardly samurai abandons their family to flee justice.**  Samurai commit crimes as well, and sometimes the shame of facing public judgment is too much to bear.
 Sometimes they become ronin and live in exile.
 Other times they assume a false identity, either one invented from whole cloth or stolen from a family member who has already passed (and who therefore is likely to have letters of introduction and perhaps even travel papers in their name).
 Even if the fugitive's family would prefer to let their dishonorable scion be forgotten (and may literally strike them from the family records), their enemies might pay to register a sizeable bounty in such cases (usually 10 koku per rank of the fugitive, e.g. 30 koku for a samurai of the third rank).

 - **A samurai avoiding a legal inquiry out of shame.**  The cases of Shinjo Yoshi and Hida no Akito Zenshiro are both examples of this.
 Sometimes a samurai is hiding amongst their family because they are guilty of a crime.
 Other times they have witnessed something which they would rather not be involved in and have declined to answer a legal summons to testify (whether to avoid embarrassment or protect a friend or simply avoid a troublesome journey).
-In some cases they may be targeted for harassment by their political enemies; the Crane clan have shown increasing willingness to use their great wealth in this way.
+In some cases they may be targeted for harassment by their political enemies; the Crane Clan have shown increasing willingness to use their great wealth in this way.
 The amounts of these bounties are based on the seriousness of the matter rather than the ranks of those involved (except insofar as higher-ranking people are likely to command larger bounties).

 ### Questionable bounty collection

 The above example of Hida no Akito Zenshiro is an instructive one, because it is plausibly a case of someone responding to an insult by spending money to use the Imperial Ministry of Justice to harass someone.
 In addition to having to deal with the hassle of dodging an Imperial summons, if a Wasp bounty hunter does confront Zenshiro, then he may be subjected to the indignity of being forced to travel over 500 miles (and then the same distance on the return trip) only to find that the sightings of him on the night in question are quickly dismissed as a case of "mistaken identity".

 This is far from the most questionable type of bounty collection which might tempt an overeager Wasp samurai.
-Even before the founding of the Wasp clan, unscrupulous bounty hunters have been accused of conducting targeted assassinations and other acts which amount to murder for profit.
+Even before the founding of the Wasp Clan, unscrupulous bounty hunters have been accused of conducting targeted assassinations and other acts which amount to murder for profit.
 Some examples:

 - A bounty hunter will typically not even meet the person who placed the bounty, often not even after it has been remitted.
 However, in some cases, a samurai who places a bounty might meet with a specific bounty hunter and provide generous gifts, explaining how dangerous their task is, and warning them that their target will certainly resist and need to be slain.
 They may even promise that in the event of that occurring, there will be additional gifts given in appreciation for the danger that was braved in carrying out the Emperor's justice.